hdoan741/hotel-booking-2102/README.md

 - Tien: dummy view/controller to manipulate hotel.
 Room model & Room dummy controller.

 - Biyan: dummny view/controller and model for hotel booking.
+Database migration.
+From CodeIgniter Folder, run "php index.php migrate"

 Tien & Biyan: For the controller: need to be able to list existing records (using a simple table), view 1 individual record, create a new record, delete a record, update record.